 The speed, reliability, and security of your site also contribute to overall search ratings and performance.
 That’s why selecting the right host for your WordPress or WooCommerce website matters.

-Pressable is a managed hosting platform designed and optimized to be where WordPress works best.
+Pressable is a managed WordPress hosting platform designed and optimized to be where WordPress works best.
 Our plans deliver the specs and features you need to succeed, and our 24/7 support team is here to help with any issues that arise along the way.
 Want to learn more?
 Reach out to us today and see how easy it is to get started.

 Pressable's managed WordPress hosting allows you to run your websites or your clients' websites on the powerful WP Cloud: the only cloud platform built exclusively for optimized WordPress site speed, uptime, and scalability.